 What is a Carnot heat engine?

 A Carnot heat engine operates on the Carnot cycle, the most efficient heat engine process allowed by the laws of thermodynamics.
-In this cycle, the engine goes through four consecutive processes, and returns to its initial state afterwards.
+In this cycle, the engine goes through four consecutive processes and returns to its initial state afterward.

 The engine itself consists of two stationary bodies and a working substance (a fluid or a vapor body).
 The two stationary bodies have constant temperatures:

 The four phases of a Carnot cycle are: